How to Homestead – A Guide for Beginners

 mason jars with different levels of canning headspace

-#4 – Make Your Home More Sustainable
+#4 – Make Your Home More Self-Reliant

 Both sets of grandparents used wood heat, which any wood stove user will tell you “heats you up twice”.
 You warm up once when you cut it, and once when you burn it.

 I worked in the solar industry for several years before becoming a full time homesteader.
-I want to tell you straight up that your quickest return on investment (in most cases) is in energy conservation.
+Solar gets a lot of press, but your quickest return on investment (in most cases) comes from energy conservation.
+Projects like replacing leaking windows reduce both heating and cooling bills.
+They may pay back the investment in a season or two.

 I have a great list of ways to cut your energy use in the Homesteading 101 ebook (free for subscribers).
 “9 Tips Everyone Should Know for Keeping Your House Cool” can help cut those summer cooling bills.